zhangzhics/CITS5503_Sem2/Labs/Lab3S3DynamoDB.md

 1. Learn how to create and configure S3 buckets and read and write objects to them
 2. Learn how to use operations on DynamoDB: Create table, put items, get items
-3. Start an application is your own personal Cloud Storage
+3. Start an application as your own personal Cloud Storage

 ## Technologies Covered